javaplsql/Springboot/SpringbootMicroserviceOracle-dev/README.md

 ### _application-local.properties_

 Auxiliary file with properties associated with the environment (in this case for a local environment).
-It has a property called `darwin.logging.console-log-format` that allows to change the technical console log format.
+It has a property called `plsql.logging.console-log-format` that allows to change the technical console log format.
 By default is set to the value 'HUMAN_READABLE' to show the Console Technical Log Pattern but it can be changed to 'JSON' to show the Technical Log Pattern instead.
 It has the PKM and STS properties of the security library.
 In case of working on another profile, it will be necessary to create another properties file for the particular profile.